fourscoreandmore/fourscoreandmore.org/working-in-harmony/analysis.md

 ### Optional versus required entries

-- [On-score format] It’s possible to input spaces in lyrics.
+- **On-score format:** It’s possible to input spaces in lyrics.
 In many notation programs, a normal SPACE key will move you on to lyric input for the next note, but ALT-SPACE will keep you on the current note and add a space to that lyric.
 Given how confusing that can be, we've made spaces optional: we don’t require them, but don’t worry if you do have them (the code throws them out anyway).
-- [On-score format] All lyrics need to be appended to a note (not a rest) in the new part.
+- **On-score format:** All lyrics need to be appended to a note (not a rest) in the new part.
 You can put meaningful notes in that part (e.g. start by copying existing material and then adjusting the rhythms as necessary) but that's not required (the notes can just be nonsense as long as they're in the right place).
-- [Either format] Changes of key remain in effect until the next marking, but changes of tonicization don’t so you need to reiterate them at every entry.
+- **Either format:** Changes of key remain in effect until the next marking, but changes of tonicization don’t so you need to reiterate them at every entry.
 That should help keep their use suitably fleeting!
 That said, you may want to put in reminders of the prevailing key occasionally (after a tonicization, or indeed elsewhere).
 That's fine and doesn't make any different to the analysis (again, these repetitions are ignored by the code as redundant information).